1ikeadragon/garden/content/posts/x3CTF babyrng writeup.md

 And so I went head first into Haskell docs and tutorials to try and make sense of the spaghetti I see.
 ## ./OSINT it, we ball

+After getting a feel for the Haskell syntax and ecosystem, wrote a few programs to get a better grasp on the syntax.
+Big shoutout to these videos 1,2,3, which gave me enough Haskell literacy to do the chall.
+Now with resume-mention-worthy syntax grasp, the actual chall reversing starts.

 Clearly I'm not the sharpest Haskell engineer on the block so, we switch from cryptanalysis to OSINT mode.
-Taking it step by step I wanted to get an overview of the packages that are being used.
+First, got an overview of the packages that are being used.
+Interesting ones:
 ### `Data`

 ### `System.Random`